Anaerobic Digestion

 What is digestate?

-Digestate is the liquid by-product output from anaerobic digestion that can be described as a nutrient, carbon and micro-rich soil amendment.
-It is rich in nutrients, containing the valuable nutrients nitrogen, phosphorus and potassium required by plants for growth.
-Applied to land as a soil amendment, digestate can play a vital role in healthy landscape and watershed development through replenishing the soil with nutrients.

 Digestate does not have the same odour as cattle manure.
 It is less odorous.
+It is rich in nutrients, containing the valuable nutrients nitrogen, phosphorus and potassium required by plants for growth.
+Applied to land as a fertilizer, digestate can play a vital role in healthy landscape and watershed development through replenishing the soil with nutrients.

 The process of anaerobic digestion will produce a stabilized digestate where pathogens are greatly reduced, and the nutrients mineralized.
-Digestate is recovered from the anaerobic digesters as a wet mixture that is then separated into a solid and a liquid fraction.
-The solid fraction is commonly referred to as solid digestate.
-The liquid fraction is commonly referred to as liquid digestate.
+Digestate is recovered from the anaerobic digester tanks as a wet mixture that is then separated into a solid and a liquid fraction by screw presses.
+The separation of digestate provides an odour mitigation for the liquid digestate pond by removing a large portion of the remaining organic compounds that would otherwise be discharged into the liquid digestate pond following the digestion process.

 The solid digestate fraction consists of a stackable fibrous material, rich in organic matter and nutrients.
 This organic matter provides a readily available carbon source improving biological, chemical and physical soil characteristics.
 The liquid digestate fraction consists of the soluble nutrients and water and can be land applied as a fertilizer, reducing the reliance on synthetic fertilizers while simultaneously reducing the associated emissions of using synthetic fertilizers.